Henry Cabot Lodge Bohler: Military service

 He enlisted in the United States Army Air Forces at age 17.
 By the time he was awarded his wings in 1944, there was no need for more pilots.
 He left the service in 1947 as a second lieutenant.

 He graduated from Hampton University in Virginia.

 Post-war life

 Bohler and his family moved to Tampa, Florida in 1950.
-This time, he was told that he could not own his own business.
-His persistence again paid off as he became Tampa's first African-American licensed electrician and built a successful business, rising to become one of Tampa's first African-American millionaires.
+He became Tampa's first African-American licensed electrician and built a successful business, rising to become one of Tampa's first African-American millionaires.

 In 1960, Bohler, his wife and their three children went to the Lowry Park Zoo in Tampa.
 The family was denied entry to the zoo because of their race.
 Bohler sued the city for discrimination.
 During the two years it took to hear the case, Bohler was routinely harassed by city police who would pull his car over and demand to check his driver's license.
 On the day he was ordered to appear in federal court, he was pulled over five times.
 Bohler ultimately prevailed, with the result being a 1962 federal order requiring Tampa to integrate its public recreation facilities.